skip to content

 Law Handbook banner image

-What if one parent refuses to return the children?
+What if one parent wants to relocate?

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.